 No roads lead to Nunavut; our Territory is accessible only by air and sea.

 The community of Gjoa Haven can be accessed by air from Cambridge Bay and Yellowknife.
-First Air operates flights from Yellowknife to Gjoa Haven on Monday to Friday.
+Canadian North operates flights from Yellowknife to Gjoa Haven on Monday to Friday.
 Kenn Borek Air flies from Cambridge Bay to Gjoa Haven, via Taloyoak and Kugaaruk regularly.
 Please check with the airlines for schedules and schedule changes.

 The more adventurous can also travel by ship along the famed Northwest Passage!